 “I started this because my life in the city was millions of nothing. …In the soil there are millions of everything”, Jona states.

-To enhance the underground cooperative exchanges that knit the living world together on their approximately 4 hectare land, Etta and Jona plant and invite as much species diversity as possible.
+To enhance the underground cooperative exchanges that knit the living world together on their approximately 4 hectare site, Etta and Jona plant and invite as much species diversity as possible.
 This contributes to loosening up the soil in the “nut field”, compacted due to earlier grazing by horses.
 As nitrogen-fixing trees and plants have a considerable impact on speeding up succession, they have planted hundreds of small common/black alders (Alnus glutinosa), as well as comfrey (Symphytum officinale) and other nitrogen-fixers in “islands” around the nut trees.

 According to soil scientist Dr. Christine Jones, a globally recognised expert on soil health, weeds aren’t invaders but messengers; they show up because something else disappeared, acting as the voice of compacted soil, of imbalanced minerals and of collapsed microbial diversity.
 “The seeds of the weeds carry with them beneficial microbes, passed down from the mother plant, bringing in whispers of its origin ecosystem, and kickstarting the connectivity”.
 The more diversity of plant families, the more exchange of microbiomes, passing from one root system to another, making the community become stronger, more resistant and more alive.
 Jones concludes that “it’s actually not the survival of the fittest alone, but the survival of the most connected.”